silentdiverchris/Archivist/README.md

 I'll generate a proper release/installer soon when it's stabilised a bit.

-It was created with Net Core 6.0.0 preview 6 and Visual Studio 2022 beta, so you'll definitely need at least the former, and will no doubt get a raft of downgrade issues if you don't use the latter.
+It was created with Net Core 6.0.0 preview 6 and Visual Studio 2022 beta, so if you want to build it locally you'll definitely need at least the former, and will probably get a raft of downgrade issues if you don't use the latter.

 # Caveats
 Code and executables provided as-is.
-This system runs on my machines several times a day to process my own precious files and is written with caution very much in mind by somebody who is paranoid about these things.
+This system runs on my machines several times a day to process my own precious files and is written with caution very much in mind.

 This is created with Net Core 6.0.0 preview 6 and Visual Studio 2022 beta, I'll gradually move it along as newer versions are released.

 It's my intention that it remains on this 'bleeding edge' if it can be called that as this mini-project is partially about me trying out the new releases as they become available, but with it essentially just zipping and copying files I don't see that would make it in any way dangerous to use.

-# Key question - does it alter or delete any of my files ?
+# Does it alter or delete any of my files ?

 No, it doesn't write to or delete any of the source files it processes, nor does it add any files to the source directories.
 It doesn't even set archive flags, though that's an idea for a possible enhancement now I come to think of it.

-It purely reads the source directories to zip them up; with one optional exception, below.
+It doesn't address the source files individually in this code at all, it purely reads the source directories to zip them up (see [below](#ArchivingSourceDirectories) for details); with one optional exception, below.

 If you enable the 'secure directories' function by defining some, it will delete unencrypted files in the set of secure directories, only when it's specifically told to with the DeleteSourceAfterEncrypt setting (which defaults to false), only after having checked an encrypted version already exists, or that a new encryption reported success and that the newly encrypted version of the file exists.